VICR

 Bearish

-• Lumpy & Inconsistent Revenue Growth: Revenue declined sequentially from $141.05M in Q2 2025 to $107.26M in Q4 2025, despite 11.54% YoY growth in Q4.
-This volatility suggests order lumpiness and raises questions about the sustainability and predictability of the AI-driven demand surge.
+• Volatile Quarterly Revenue & Execution Risk: Revenue growth has been inconsistent, peaking at $141.05M in Q2 2025 before moderating to $107.26M in Q4 2025.
+This quarterly volatility, with an 11.5% YoY growth in the latest quarter, raises questions about the sustainability and linearity of the AI-driven demand ramp.

 VICR Technical Analysis